Jehlani Galloway

-Jehlani Galloway is an American football wide receiver for Western Michigan.
-He previously played college football for Boston College before transferring in 2021.
+Jehlani Galloway is an American former football wide receiver.
+He played college football for Boston College and Western Michigan.

 High school career

 Galloway attended Classical High School in Providence, Rhode Island.
 Galloway caught 61 passes for 1,072 yards in his junior and senior seasons.
 A three-star recruit, Galloway committed to play college football at Boston College.

 College career

 Boston College

 As a true freshman at Boston College in 2018 Galloway appeared in two games before redshirting.
 He recorded no stats in those games.

 As a redshirt freshman in 2019 Galloway played in six games, recording no stats in those games.

 In 2020 as a redshirt sophomore Galloway appeared in all eleven games for the Eagles, starting one of them.
 He caught fifteen passes for 197 yards and two receiving touchdowns.
-He had his best game of the year against Virginia Tech where he hauled in a career-high four receptions along with another career-high 68 receiving yards despite the teams loss.
+He had his best game of the year against Virginia Tech where he hauled in a career-high four receptions along with another career-high 68 receiving yards despite the team's loss.
 Galloway caught his first career touchdown on a 21-yard pass from Phil Jurkovec against Louisville.

 As a redshirt junior in 2021, Galloway had a smaller roll for Boston College, appearing in nine games and catching only three passes for eighteen yards as he was the backup "Z" wide receiver behind Zay Flowers.